How Affinidi Login Works

 Affinidi Login Service->>Affinidi Login Service: Create Login Session with Authorisation Request

-Once the session and authorisation request are completed, Affinidi Login Service initiates the OID4VP flow with the Affinidi Vault.
+After completing the session and authorisation request, the Affinidi Login service initiates the OID4VP flow with the Affinidi Vault.

-The user is then prompted to confirm the sharing of the Verifiable Credentials (VCs) requested by the website, as specified in the presentation definition.
-Upon user consent, the Affinidi Vault generates the Verifiable Presentation (VP) for the requested VCs and sends it back to the Affinidi Login Service.
+Affinidi Vault prompts the user to confirm the sharing of the Verifiable Credentials (VCs) requested by the website, as specified in the presentation definition.
+Upon user consent, the Affinidi Vault generates the Verifiable Presentation token (vp_token) with the shared VCs and sends it back to the Affinidi Login service.

 sequenceDiagram